novakov-alexey/novakov-alexey.github.io/content/k8s-operator/index.md

   }
 ```

-Above code opens long-term HTTP connection to API-Server which is going to listen for custom resource updates.
+Above code opens long-term HTTP connection to Kubernetes API-Server, which is going to listen for custom resource updates.
 Until this connection is not closed by the
-operator or by the API-Server, operator will pass custom resource event containing current resource state to function called `handler` and its output
+operator or by the API-Server, operator will receive and pass custom resource events containing current resource state to a function called `handler`.
+Its output
-will be passed to `submitStatus` function.
-These two functions will be called on every event sent by API-Server to us.
+will be passed further to `submitStatus` function.
+These two functions will be called on every event sent by API-Server to the watching operator.
 Now, our goal is to
-react to this event and make something to happen in Kubernetes namespace(s).
-In our case, we need to create Kerberos pod, service to it and a bunch of secrets.
+react to these events and make something to happen in Kubernetes cluster.
+In our case, we need to create Kerberos pod, service and a bunch of secrets.
 Also, our `Principals` resource means that principal list must be registered in Kerberos database using one of the Kerberos process called KDC.
 If you never worked with
-Kerberos, then think of it like a database which we need to deploy to Kubernetes and create new users with requested credentials.
+Kerberos, then think of it like a database, which we need to deploy to Kubernetes and create new users with requested credentials.
 Later, someone
 will mount newly created secrets with keytabs to some user's Pod and will going to authenticate to Kerberos via keytab file.
-Keytab file is something like
+Keytab is something like
-password saved into a binary file with additional information.
+password saved into a binary file with additional meta information.

 ### Handler Function

 We are coming closer to processing the custom resource events.
-Below is a FS2 Pipe to take CustomResource type and return optional status
+Below is a FS2 Pipe to take CustomResource type and return optional status.
 which is going to be added to the copy of original custom resource event.
-Then we take this optional status and to the next function as per our FS2 stream.
+Then, we take this optional status and pass to the next function to submit it to API-Server.

 ```scala
   def handler[F[_]: Sync, Resource, Status](implicit